 We guarantee five years of funding to every student we admit and who makes satisfactory progress.
-We encourage students entering our program with a BA to complete their degree by the end of their fifth year, and we expect completion by the end of the sixth year.
+We encourage students entering our program with a BA or BS to complete their degree by the end of their fifth year, and we expect completion by the end of the sixth year.
 We offer teaching lectureships for a final year to those students in good standing as they finish up their doctoral program.

 Every student is guaranteed a minimum of four years on a graduate assistantship.
 The majority of these assistantships are teaching assistantships, and there are limited research and editorial assistantships as well.
 All of our students serve as teaching assistants, because teaching experience is a vital dimension of the graduate experience.
 Regardless of type, assistantships provide cash stipends, grants-in-aid to cover tuition, as well as health insurance coverage.

 The department encourages our students to begin to present their work in workshops, seminars and conferences as often as possible.
 The department covers basic travel and lodging expenses for at least one conference per year.

 Through the generosity of the Mark and Lucy M. Stitzer Fund and the Harriet Pencak Endowment we are able to offer grants to support research and study during the summer months to explore potential dissertation topics, acquire languages, and make preliminary visits to archives.

 The McCourtney Family Graduate Scholarship and the Isabel F. Knight Graduate Enrichment Fund supports preliminary research directly related to the dissertation topic.